thomasyuan478/Bumblr/README.md

 # Bumblr
 Welcome to our React/Flask Project, a Tumblr clone.
 This project required us to use both backend and frontend knowledge to deploy a full stack application.
+For routes, check out our Wiki!

 site link: https://bumblr.onrender.com